ElitePersonalFinance is here to help you.

 We use a lot of different criteria when we rank products.

 We believe that our ranking is a little bit different from other websites.
 Why?
 It is posted by industry experts only!
 We discuss very carefully what product to add and in what order.

 Of course, each product or service that we list has some pros and cons, so we kindly invite you to read our full reviews for more information.

 Some of the products and services that appear on Elite Personal Finance are affiliated third-parties.
-This means it is possible that we receive compensation from some of them.
+This means we may receive compensation from some of them.
 However, this does not affect the honesty; we base all our reviews on 100% facts, verified customer feedback, and user-reported experiences.
 For more information on that, read our advertisement disclosure.

 Here is how we rank products and services:

-We take into consideration whether a company is certified with the Better Business Bureau (BBB), when they became BBB-certified, and how their rating has held up since.
+We consider whether a company is certified with the Better Business Bureau (BBB), when they became BBB-certified, and how their rating has held up since.
 At the same time, we look for customer reviews on business BBB pages (yes, they allow user-based reviews!) as this usually gives the “dirty details” about any scam or fraud.

 However, the BBB information about a business is not enough.
-Sometimes we will review a company that’s BBB-listed under a different name, yet the business behind them remains vague.
-If we realize there is a separate business that is tied into the main company’s ownership, we will reference the reputation of the other BBB pages also.
+Sometimes we will review a BBB-listed company under a different name, yet the business behind them remains vague.
+If we realize there is a separate business tied to the main company’s ownership, we will reference the other BBB pages’ reputation.